josdejong/workerpool/README.md

 - `Pool.terminate([force: boolean [, timeout: number]])`

   If parameter `force` is false (default), workers will finish the tasks they are working on before terminating themselves.
+Any pending tasks will be rejected with an error 'Pool terminated'.
 When `force` is true, all workers are terminated immediately without finishing running tasks.
-If `timeout` is provided, worker will be forced to terminal when the timeout expires and the worker has not finished.
+If `timeout` is provided, worker will be forced to terminate when the timeout expires and the worker has not finished.

-- `Pool.clear([force: boolean])`<br>
-  *Deprecated: use `Pool.terminate` instead*<br>.
-  Clear all workers from the pool.
-If parameter `force` is false (default), workers will finish the tasks they are working on before terminating themselves.
-When `force` is true, all workers are terminated immediately without finishing running tasks.

 The function `Pool.exec` and the proxy functions all return a `Promise`.
 The promise has the following functions available: